-The novel algorithm, in use also for the pulse ball, does not show this behaviour and the circle remains the same diameter when the tag increases in speed.
+The novel algorithm is used also for the pulse ball, does not show this behaviour and the circle remains the same diameter when the tag increases in speed.
 This is one of the elements of the solutions which makes it hard to copy for third parties.
 Positions filters which cancel out noise and/or spikes have a near infinite step response and are complex to tune to the tracked object behaviour.
-The novel algorithm solves this in an elegant way for all types of motion and tracking removing the need to customize it, depending on the type of motion, of the object.
-There are no ready made solutions for sale on the market for these topics.
-Independent of the amount of available funds, it is not possible to clone or copy such system by 3th parties, new to the market.
+The novel algorithm solves this in an elegant way for all types of motion and tracking removing the need to customize it depending on the type of motion of the object.